The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

 The \citet{Morishima_KH67} elasticities of substitution are asymmetric by definition.
-The differences in the estimated elasticities of demand for capital with respect to wages are greater than those in the estimated elasticities of demand for labor with respect to the rental prices of capital.
+The differences in the estimated elasticities of relative demand for capital with respect to wages are greater than those in the estimated elasticities of relative demand for labor with respect to the rental prices of capital.
+However, in both cases, ICCT capital is more complementary not only to skilled labor than unskilled labor but also to female labor than male labor.

+The estimated elasticity of substitution between ICCT capital and male unskilled labor in the aggregate cost (production) function exceeds one at $\epsilon_{\ell_{mu}k_{i}}^{\mathcal{C}}=1.67$ ($\epsilon_{\ell_{mu}k_{i}}^{\mathcal{F}}=1.07$).
+ICCT capital is consistently more substitutable with male unskilled labor than with the other three types of labor.
+The estimates suggest that the income share of male unskilled labor is likely to decline with a fall in the price or a rise in the quantity of ICCT capital.